Browse our services:

 COUNTRY DESCRIPTION:

-A passport is required for entry to France and Monaco.
-A visa is not required for tourist/business stays up to 90 days in France and Monaco.
-That period begins when you enter any of the Schengen group of countries: Austria, Belgium, Denmark, Finland, France, Germany, Greece, Iceland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Spain, and Sweden.
+A passport is required to enter Monaco.
+A visa is not required for tourist/business stays up to 90 days in Monaco.

-For further information concerning entry requirements for France, travelers may contact the Embassy of France at 4101 Reservoir Road, N.W.
-Washington, D.C.
-20007, tel.
-(202) 944-6000, or the French Consulate General in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, New Orleans, New York, or San Francisco.
-For further information on entry requirements to Monaco, travelers may contact the Consulate General of Monaco at 565 5th Avenue, New York, N.Y.
-10017, tel.
-(212) 759-5227.
+To obtain information concerning entry requirements for France, travelers may contact the Embassy of France at 4101 Reservoir Road NW, Washington, DC 20007, tel.
+(202) 944-6000, email: info@ambafrance-us.org, or the French Consulates General in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, New Orleans, New York, or San Francisco.

 SAFETY AND SECURITY:

-For the latest security information, Americans traveling abroad should regularly monitor the State Department's Bureau of Consular Affairs home page, where the current Worldwide Caution Public Announcement and Travel Warnings can be found.
+For the latest security information, Americans traveling abroad should regularly monitor the Department of State, Bureau of Consular Affairs web site at http://travel.state.gov, where the current Travel Warnings and Travel Alerts, including the Worldwide Caution, can be found.

 The Department of State urges American citizens to take responsibility for their own personal security while traveling overseas.
-For general information about appropriate measures travelers can take to protect themselves in an overseas environment, see the Department of State's pamphlet A Safe Trip Abroad.
-The pamphlet (Publication #10942, 20 pages, $2.75) is available by mail from the Superintendent of Documents, U.S. Government Printing Office, Washington, D.C.
-20402.
+For general information about appropriate measures travelers can take to protect themselves in an overseas environment, please see A Safe Trip Abroad.

 CRIME:

-Both France and Monaco have relatively low rates of violent crime.
-Nevertheless, while the overall crime rate has fallen slightly in recent years, the volume of crimes involving violence has increased in France.
-Thieves commonly target vehicles with non-local license plates and work in or near tourist attractions such as museums, monuments, restaurants, hotels, beaches, trains, train stations, airports, and subways.
+While both France and Monaco have relatively low rates of violent crime, a limited number of neighborhoods in the larger French cities merit extra caution.
+Additionally, although the overall crime rate has fallen slightly in recent years, the violent crime rate has increased.
+Thieves commonly target vehicles with non-local license plates, and work in or near tourist attractions such as museums, monuments, restaurants, hotels, beaches, trains, train stations, airports, and subways.
 Americans in France and Monaco should be particularly alert to pickpockets in train stations and subways.
-Photocopies of travel documents and credit cards should be kept separate from the originals.
+Travelers should keep photocopies of travel documents and credit cards separate from the originals, along with key telephone numbers to contact banks for credit card replacement.

 Although thieves may operate anywhere, the U.S. Embassy in Paris receives frequent reports of theft from several areas in particular: